woodpecker-ci/plugin-ready-release-go/docs.md

 There are two parts to configure the plugin:

-### 1. Most basic options can be configured via plugin settings:
+### 1. Most basic options can be configured via plugin settings

 | Settings                     | Default                | Description                                       |
 | ---------------------------- | ---------------------- | ------------------------------------------------- |